 A Guide to the best attractions in Murcia, Southern Spain: the perfect Murcia Itinerary

-While in Andalucia you can escape the tourists by visiting the capital of Murcia province: Murcia.
+In Andalucia, you can escape tourists by visiting the capital of Murcia province: Murcia.

-Yes, it is a little confusing when the city and the province it is in both have the same name, but that should not stop you from enjoying what is a young vibrant city full of plenty of things to see and do.
+Yes, it is a little confusing when the city and the province it is in both have the same name, but that should not stop you from enjoying what to see and do in this city.

-Whether you have two, three, four, or just one day to spend in Murcia, this travel guide’s itinerary can be geared especially for your trip.
+Whether you have two, four, or just one day to spend in Murcia, this travel guide’s itinerary can be geared for your trip.

 Useful Travel Information About Murcia